isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-roach-killer/index.md

 Sometimes cockroaches can be difficult to eliminate from your home because they adapt to almost all environmental conditions.
 They can coexist with people who drive food and shelter, feeding on unattended cereals, leftovers, or juices.
 Previously, I reviewed the high-grade roach killers and roach bombs.
 A Greener mindset is blended with plant oils, which are significant in blocking the neural pathways in pests.

-This effect will cause an instant knockdown and [killing of the roach eggs](https://pestpolicy.com/how-to-kill-cockroach-eggs/).
-It's also an effective repellent pesticide that keeps pests away from the treated areas.
+This effect will cause an instant knockdown and [killing of the roach eggs](https://pestpolicy.com/how-to-kill-cockroach-eggs/).It's also an effective repellent pesticide that keeps pests away from the treated areas.
 This pesticide is in spray formula, and it has no harmful effects on pets.
 Additionally, you can use it indoors around kids and pets, and it doesn't contaminate water supplies.

 ##  Which Raid Is Safe for Pets?

 RaidRoach & Ant Killer spray is safe for pets and children if applied as directed to exterminate flying and crawling insects including roaches and ants.
-The plant-based ingredients in the [raid roach killer](https://pestpolicy.com/raid-ant-roach-killer-insecticide-spray-review/) are from pine-ree and lemongrass are not hazardous to pets.
+The plant-based ingredients in the [raid roach killer](https://pestpolicy.com/raid-ant-roach-killer-insecticide-spray-review/)are from pine-ree and lemongrass are not hazardous to pets.

 - Never spray in a room where your pet is confined, even if that animal cannot enter the sprayed area due to size or other factors such as mobility limitations. - The label may contain some warnings against spraying onto surfaces that contact food; this exclusion includes dishes containing water and live plants being grown by houseplants.
 How long after spraying Raid Is it safe for pets?